ViktoriaKhlibova/ImStockerPub/ims-studio/tutorial/en.md

 ![](media/en_image52.png)

 The **Metadata Analysis** window will open, in which the program will provide a brief statistical summary of 4 points: minimum number of keywords, maximum number of keywords, average number of words and their average uniqueness.
-It will visually display the number of keywords of each of the selected files, their uniqueness as a percentage of the total number of words and divide words into rank groups, as well as count their number, numerical and percentage.
+It will visually display the number of keywords of each of the selected files, their uniqueness as a percentage of the total number of words and divide words into rank groups, as well as count how many there are, both by number and percentage.

 Common keywords, keywords used only once, repeating words, as well as a list of all keywords will be displayed visually convenient in special boxes respectively.